xiaoxia-huang/xiaoxia-huang.github.io/_pages/projects.md

 ## Working Paper

-Gender Backlash to Meritocratic Bureaucratic Recruitment: Evidence from China (*Working paper*)
+Causes and Consequences of Gendered Bureaucratic Recruitment: A Study of China. (*Revise & Resubmit*)

+Upholding the Glass Ceiling: How Gender Quotas Restrict Women’s Descriptive Representation. (*Under Review*) With Jian Kang and Xinhui Jiang.

+Whose Voice Counts?
+Regime Insiders, Gender, and Legislative Responsiveness in Authoritarian China. (*Working Paper*) With Dongshu Liu.

-The Distribution of Public Sector Jobs in China (*Work in progress*)
+“It’s All About Who You Know: Patronage Networks and Public Sector Headcounts in China. (*Work in progress*) With Rui Zuo.

-The Impact of Gender Quotas on Women’s Representation in China (*Work in progress*)

-Local Elections in Japan (*Work in progress*)
+Local Elections in Japan (*Work in progress*) With Margarita Estévez-Abe.

 ## Peer-reviewed Publication